 Developers have access to all Linux source code, and are permitted under the license conditions to modify and distribute it.

 Where is Linux used?

-Presently, Linux is successfully being used by several millions of users worldwide.
-The composition of users varies from private users, training companies, universities, research centers, and companies.
-Below are some examples of where Linux is used today.
+Presently, Linux is used by several million users worldwide.
+The composition of users varies from private users, training centers, universities, research centers, and companies.
+Below are examples of where Linux is used today.

 - Android phones and tablets - Android phones and tablets use a form of Linux.

 - Servers - A vast majority of the web servers that run many web pages (including this one) are using Linux.

 - Supercomputers - All of the top supercomputers use a Linux-based operating system.

 - TV, Cameras, DVD players, etc. - Most of the appliances that use some form of a computer use Linux.

 - Amazon - Many of the computers that help run Amazon use Linux.